About APA Style

 - the reference list at the end of your essay (References)

-It may seem like citing your sources is tedious, but it's important and there are many reasons to do it.
+It may seem like citing sources is tedious, but it is important and there are many reasons to do it.

 The purpose of citing your references is to:

 - identify (cite) other people’s ideas and the information you use within your assignment, essay or term paper

 - allow the reader to find your research sources

 - provide evidence for your arguments and add credibility to your work

 This online guide is based on the APA Manual (6th ed.), 2009.

 Here are three different ways you can present information you have found in your research to consciously avoid plagiarizing.

 1. Direct quote